MischaU8/yumyum/modelling/model-a-chain_q-H9XLqm_xU.md

 yum yum
-Floyd here with a quick look at modeling a chain in plasticity start by creating a square curve create a 180 arc on one side of the square then mirror it to make a duplicate select the three faces
+Floyd here with a quick look at modeling a chain in Plasticity start by creating a square curve create a 180 arc on one side of the square then mirror it to make a duplicate select the three faces